Find out about the range of support groups and services for students in the School of Psychology.

 Wellington University International is able to provide you with information about fees, visas, medical and travel insurance and study abroad information etc. It is essential that you contact Wellington University International to get the enrolment process underway as it can take time to process, and keep in mind that there may be deadlines which your application must comply with.

-The School’s role is to provide information about the curriculum and to showcase the diversity of our staff research interests.
-Our qualifications are designed to give you a broad basis of understanding within psychology and will allow you to specialise in a specific area of research as you develop your knowledge.
+Our qualifications are designed to give you a broad basis of understanding within Psychology and will allow you to specialise in a specific area of research as you develop your knowledge.

 We offer the following qualifications